utk-eecs-crumpton-tas/cs102-handbook/docs/lab-walkthroughs/calculator.md

 1. Prompt user for the left **operand**.
 2. Prompt user for _operator_.
 3. Prompt user for the right **operand**.
-4. Perform the operation and output the result.
+   Operate and output the result.

 Note that the **operands** are integers, while the _operator_ is a single character.
 You should use a `switch` statement to determine which operation to perform.